The Bankrate promise

 To avoid losing access to funds while traveling, notify your bank and credit card issuers of your travel plans in advance.
 A quick preemptive call to the number on the back of your card will save you the headache (and potential international phone bill) later.

 If you splurge on a spending spree or use your credit card for a large purchase, your credit card issuer may flag your account.
 Similar to travel, any card activity that’s outside of your ordinary spending habits may trigger fraud protection and lead to your issuer freezing your account, causing a card decline.

-Again, notifying your credit card issuer of your spending changes helps to fend off account locks.
+Again, notifying your credit card issuer of changes in your spending helps to fend off account locks.
 If you have more money to spend long-term, requesting a credit limit increase will allow you to spend more each month while preserving your credit score.
 Just make sure you’re still able to stay on top of your balances.

 4. Incorrect payment information

 When attempting to make your purchase, especially online or via mobile app, it’s easy to incorrectly enter a digit of your credit card number, expiration date or security code.
 Or perhaps your billing address is outdated.
 These could all be simple explanations for a declined transaction.
 Double-check your card information to ensure it’s correct.

 Too many accidents like this can result in a freeze on your account, though.
 In that case, you may need to contact your issuer to clear up any misunderstanding.

 Always enter your information carefully and review it before hitting submit, especially if you have multiple billing addresses.
 You should also be diligent in notifying your issuer anytime you have a change of address, as up-to-date personal information helps prevent fraud.

 5. Missed payments